fieldtrip/website/getting_started/eyelink.md

 After converting the EDF file to ASC format and transferring it from the Eyelink computer, we can read it in MATLAB.

+Alternatively, you can also use a toolbox (https://github.com/uzh/edf-converter) by Adrian Etter and Marc Biedermann, to read in your \*.EDF file to matlab.

 To read in the continuous data, you would simply do this:

     filename_eye = 'tobsta35.asc';